Bible Verse About No Sex Before Marriage

 In contemporary society, views on premarital sex are diverse and often conflicting.
 While some embrace traditional values and adhere to the biblical perspective, others view premarital sex as a normal and acceptable part of modern relationships.
 This shift in attitudes has been influenced by various factors, including changing social norms, increased access to contraception, and evolving views on individual autonomy.

 According to various studies, a significant percentage of adults engage in premarital sex.
 These statistics reflect the changing landscape of relationships and sexuality in many cultures.
-However, it is also worth noting that many individuals continue to value and practice abstinence until marriage, often for religious or personal reasons.
+Still, it is also worth noting that many individuals continue to value and practice abstinence until marriage, often for religious or personal reasons.

 Tips and Expert Advice